What You Will Find in This Post

-If you love nature and good food, or enjoy walking and island scenery, lighthouses or spectacular Australian Sunsets, Bruny Island is one of the best available day trips from Hobart.
+If you love nature and good food, or enjoy walking and island scenery, lighthouses or spectacular Australian Sunsets, you should visit Bruny Island.
+It is one of the best day trips from Hobart.

 Photo: Golden glow at Alonnah Beach opposite Hotel Bruny on Sunset Bay.

 Bruny Island history began with the Australian Aboriginals who lived both on the island and across the D’Entrecasteaux Channel on mainland Tasmania.
 The Aboriginal name for Bruny Island is Alonnah Lunawanna and two towns on the island utilise these names today.

 Dutch explorer Abel Tasman was the first European to arrive in 1642.
 English Captain Cook followed in 1772 and Captain Bligh in 1788 and 1792, reportedly planting an apple tree and grape vine on shore in Adventure Bay.
 Some residents can trace their lineage back to these first arrivals.